-What to Expect When You’re Discharged from an NHS Hospital
+What to Expect When You’re Discharged from Hospital

 Knowing what to expect when being discharged from an NHS hospital can make the experience a lot easier for you or your loved one.
-The discharge process differs slightly between hospitals and depends on what treatment you have received; if you want a more specific plan, contact your hospital’s patient advice.
+The discharge process differs slightly between hospitals and depends on what treatment you have received.
+If you want a more specific plan, you should contact your hospital’s patient advice.

 Whether your hospital visit is planned or an emergency, there's always a plan for your discharge.
 A discharge assessment takes place to determine what actions will need to be put into place to ensure you're ready to leave the hospital.

-A minimal discharge is when there is minimal or no care needed.
+A minimal discharge is when either minimal or no care is needed to complete the operation.

-A complex discharge means that you need further or more specialised care once leaving hospital.
+A complex discharge means that you need further or more specialised care after leaving hospital.
+A full care plan should be provided with a complex discharge, detailing your health and social care needs.

-During this process, you and your family members/loved ones have the opportunity to discuss your discharge with your doctor to ensure you are 100% happy with what is about to happen.
+During this process, you, your family members and your loved ones will have the opportunity to discuss your discharge with your doctor to ensure you are 100% happy with what is about to happen.
 This is also your opportunity to ask any questions and give any feedback about your experience.

 After your discharge assessment is completed, you're provided with a care plan, which should include information about: